kubeflow/website/content/en/docs/components/feature-store/overview.md

 * __Standardized definitions__: Feast becomes the single source of truth for all feature data for all models within an organization.
 Teams are able to capture documentation, metadata, and metrics about features.
 This allows teams to communicate clearly about features, test features data, and determine if a feature is both safe and important to their use case.

 * __Historical serving__: Features that are persisted in Feast can be retrieved through its feature serving APIs to produce training datasets.
-These datasets are build from any amount of sources in a point-in-time correct way, thus ensuring the quality and consistency of data reaching models.
+These datasets are built from any amount of sources in a point-in-time correct way, thus ensuring the quality and consistency of data reaching models.

 * __Online serving__: Feast also exposes low latency serving APIs for all data that has been ingested into the system.
 This allows all production ML systems to use Feast as the source of data when doing inference at scale.